-- On the Admin tab, expand the Content Server Management Tools tree and then double-click on ACLs. - 2.
-From the "ACL Select Operation" form, from the drop-down list, select the ACL that you want to delete. - 3.
+- 1. If you are using LDAP, delete (from your LDAP server) the group corresponding to the ACL you will be deleting. - In the Admin tab, expand Content Server Management Tools, then double-click ACLs. - 2.
+In the form that appears, select the desired ACL from the drop-down list and click OK.
+Content Server displays a warning message. - 3.
 Click OK.